-Analysis of the pension supplement data provides insights into the fairness of the pension system that have been neglected in earlier studies.
-In addition, earlier findings on coverage and benefit equity are reevaluated and the extent of vesting is recalcualted using new information on IRA participation, 401(k) coverage and lump sum benefits from the updated survey.
-Pension benefits are found to be broadly based and can be expected to provide an important income support for millions of future retirees.
+Analysis of the EBRI/HHS pension supplement data provides insights into the fairness of the pension system neglected in earlier studies.
+In addition, earlier findings on coverage and benefit equity are reevaluated and the extent of vesting is recalculated using new information on IRA participation, 401(k) coverage and lump sum benefits from the updated survey.
+Pension benefits are found to be broadly based and can be expected to provide an important source of income support for millions of future retirees.